Skip to content

 'service' has invalid keys: processors

-If the pod was instead healthy, the issue would likely relate to networking.
+If the pod is instead healthy, the issue likely relates to networking.

-This completely optional section explains how to extend the OTEL pipelines with custom processors, in case there's the need for e.g. adding a custom attribute, metric transformer, resource detector, etc. If that's not the case, it can be skipped.
+This completely optional section explains how to extend the OTEL pipelines with custom processors, in case you need to add, for example, a custom attribute, metric transformer, resource detector, etc. If that's not the case, it can be skipped.

 In order to add an additional OTEL processor to the pipeline, after configuring it, it needs to be included in the output pipeline of each of the respective signal(s).
 These pipelines are defined in each of the examples values files as _[logs|metrics|traces]Pipeline anchor, like in the following example for AWS with CloudWatch: